Cycle 4

 A loving person will always contribute to your values, ethics, spirituality, physical, and mental health.

+RED FLAGS!
 Your emotions can help guide you with this.
-We know when someone is making us feel loved.
-It is a sure feeling of happiness and security.
+When you're being loved, it is a sure feeling of happiness and security.
+If you don't feel that way, you may need to reconsider the situation.

 "Hope deferred maketh the heart sick: but when the desire cometh, it is a tree of life" Proverbs 13:12